xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

  * Device Extensions

-An Instance extension is an extension which modifies existing behavior or implements new behavior on Instance level objects, like a `VkInstance` or a `VkPhysicalDevice`.
+An Instance extension is an extension which modifies existing behavior or implements new behavior on instance-level objects, like a `VkInstance` or a `VkPhysicalDevice`.
 A Device extension is an extension which does the same, but for any `VkDevice` object, or any dispatchable object that is a child of a `VkDevice` (`VkQueue` and `VkCommandBuffer` are examples of these).